Creating and Documenting A Job in Cabinet Vision in 40 Steps

 2. Notes from the project manager or sales person.
 These notes and scribbles are valuable in that there is a wealth of "informal" information shared on notes and scribblings from phone conversations and meetings that would not otherwise show up in other "formal" job related documents.
 These might also include "inspiration photos" or similar sketches from the client to convey the desired "look & feel" of the project.

-5. Specifications: What are the materials on this project?
+4. Specifications: What are the materials on this project?
 How about finishes, doors & drawers ( maker, profiles, species )?
 And countertops ( materials, thickness, edge profiles )?
 Do we have moldings selections ( profiles, species, size )?
 We can't forget hoods and other add-ones like Rev-a-Shelf and Hafele products.
 Are there any architectural plant-ons or turnings etc.?
+The more detail you can get with specifications, the better.
+Make, model, SKU etc. is much better than "a garbage pullout"...we need details!

 Engineering and Drawing